rmetzler/bliki/wiki/git/theory-and-practice/objects.md

 # Objects

-Git's basest level is a storage and naming system for things Git calls "objects".
+Git's basest level is a storage and naming system for things Git calls “objects.”
 These objects hold the bulk of the data about files and projects tracked by Git: file contents, directory trees, commits, and so on.
 Every object is identified by a SHA-1 hash, which is derived from its contents.